w3f/polkadot-wiki/docs/learn/learn-xcm.md

 XCM cannot actually send messages between systems.
 It is a format for how message transfer should be performed, similar to how RESTful services use REST as an architectural style of development.

-XCM aims to be a language to communicate ideas between consensus systems, hence, "Cross-Consensus" with the following properties:

-1. **Asynchronous**: XCM messages in no way assume that the sender will be blocking on its completion.
-2. **Absolute**: XCM messages are guaranteed to be delivered and interpreted accurately, in order and in a timely fashion.
-3. **Asymmetric**: XCM messages do not have results.
-Any results must be separately communicated to the sender with an additional message.
-4. **Agnostic**: XCM makes no assumptions about the nature of the Consensus System between which messages are being passed.

 Similar to UDP, out of the box XCM is a "fire and forget" model.
 Unless, there is a seperate XCM message designed to be a response message which can be sent from the recipient to the sender.
 Any kind of error